Skip to content

 Is It Hard to Get Into Linn-Benton Community College?
 Acceptance Rate & Requirements

 Based in Albany, Oregon, Linn-Benton Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 27%.
+The graduation rate is roughly 27%.

 Can I Afford It?